steveworley/decoupledkit-react/docs/react-architecture.md

 ## React Architecture

-The React application is container in the root of the repository and entails everything except for the `__graphql_server`.
+The React application is contained in the root of this repository and entails everything except for the `__graphql_server`.
 The React application is operating as a [Single Page Application](https://en.wikipedia.org/wiki/Single-page_application) that is being served by a NodeJS server.

 ### Folder structure